rust-lang-ja/rust-lang-ja.github.io/index.md

 * * *

-Copyright &copy; 2018 The Rust Document Writers and Translators.
+Copyright &copy; 2018 &ndash; 2019 The Rust Document Writers and Translators.
 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) or the [MIT license](https://opensource.org/licenses/MIT), at your option.